velvia/links/README.md

 * [Summingbird](https://github.com/twitter/summingbird) - For any dataset that can be aggregated using a monoid, promises to unify Storm, Hadoop, and in the future, Akka and Spark with a single DSL.
 Also has a neat library of monoids built in.
 * [Making Zookeeper Resilient](http://blog.cloudera.com/blog/2014/03/zookeeper-resilience-at-pinterest/), an excellent blog post from Pinterest

+* [Fast SQL Query Parser in Scala](http://scala-lms.github.io/tutorials/query.html) - based on the Scala-LMS project, compiles a query down to C!
 * [Probability Monad](https://github.com/jliszka/probability-monad) - super useful for stats or random data generation
 * [stringmetric](http://rockymadden.com/stringmetric/) - Approximate string matching and phonetic algorithms
 * [Factorie](https://github.com/factorie/factorie) - a Scala library for Natural Language Processing